STORAGE HEATER GRANTS from the Affordable Warmth Scheme

 We have helped over 30,000 householders with Affordable Warmth Scheme Grants

-Storage Heater Grants are available to home owners (and private tenants in homes with an EPC of E or better) who receive certain State Benefits or Tax Credits and where the main source of heating is electric but NOT ELECTRIC STORAGE HEATERS.
+Storage Heater Grants may be available to home owners and private tenants who receive certain State Benefits or Tax Credits and where the main source of heating is electric.

 Storage Heater Grants Explained